 Morocco's currency is the Moroccan dirham.
 For accurate exchange rates, use this online currency converter.

 Although Morocco's climate is generally hot and dry, weather can vary dramatically depending on where you are.
 In the south of the country (nearer the Sahara), rainfall is limited; but in the north, light rains are common between November and March.
 On the coast, offshore breezes provide relief from soaring summer temperatures, while the mountain regions remain cool all year round.
 In winter, snow falls heavily in the Atlas Mountains.
 Temperatures in the Sahara Desert can be both scorching during the day and freezing at night.

 When to Go:

-Marrakesh is not Morocco's capital, nor its largest city.
+Marrakesh: Marrakesh is not Morocco's capital, nor its largest city.
 However, it is the most beloved by overseas visitors - for its wonderfully chaotic atmosphere, the incredible shopping opportunities offered by its labyrinthine souk, and its fascinating architecture.
-Highlights include the al fresco food stalls in Djemaa el Fna square, and historic landmarks like the Saadian Tombs and El Badi Palace.
+Highlights include the al fresco food stalls in Djemaa el Fna square and historical landmarks like the Saadian Tombs and El Badi Palace.

 Fez: Founded in the 8th century, Fez is steeped in history and protected as a UNESCO World Heritage Site.
 It is also the world's largest car-free area, and the winding streets look much as they have done for over a thousand years.
 Discover the colorful dye vats of the Chaouwara Tanneries, get lost while exploring the ancient medina or stand in awe before the Moorish-style Bab Bou Jeloud gate.